Santa Barbara California, USA Travel Guide

 Tri-Tip Sandwich: A flavorful beef cut found at BBQ joints or casual eateries.

 Santa Barbara has less of a traditional, pervasive street food scene.
-Mobile kitchens are popular, especially at events, breweries, or specific locations.
+Mobile kitchens are popular, especially at events, breweries, or certain locations.

 Strawberries are numerous and sugary in spring/early summer.
 Avocados are widely available.
 Old Spanish Days Fiesta (August) includes a lot of food vendors selling traditional dishes.

-Contemporary American cuisine with strong emphasis on local produce.
+Contemporary Food from the usa with strong emphasis on local produce.
 Reservations are recommended.

 Modern Spanish tapas and paella, with a lively atmosphere and patio seating.
 Known for creative cocktails and authentic flavors.

 Olio e Limone Ristorante provides an authentic Italian dining experience.
-Bouchon Santa Barbara specializes in Californian-French cuisine.
+Bouchon The American riviera specializes in Californian-French cuisine.

 A classic The American riviera seafood institution on Stearns Wharf.
 Enjoy fresh seafood in a lively atmosphere with great harbor views.